Counterfactually Evaluating Explanations in Recommender Systems: User Study: Design

 \subsection{Explanation Rating Question}

-To gather human judgments on explanations with multiple assessing dimensions, we follow the prior work~\cite{tintarev2007survey,zhang2018explainable,tran2021users,wang2018explainable}, and design questions from seven dimensions: \begin{enumerate} \item \textbf{Explainability}: Given a scale from 1 to 5, does the explanation help you understand why we recommend this movie to you?
+We ask users to give 1-5 ratings on the explanations (without revealing how we choose them), and use them as the ground truth of the explanation quality.
+Although there exist some other methods to assess explanation quality, \eg online A/B test~\cite{zhang2014explicit,sayres2019using} or asking users to predict the model behaviors on the unseen instances~\cite{ribeiro2018anchors}, we choose this method because it is one of the most common explanation evaluation protocols in the literature of explainable recommender system~\cite{herlocker2000explaining,vig2009tagsplanations,ren2017social,tran2021users}.
+Following the prior work~\cite{tintarev2007survey,zhang2018explainable,tran2021users,wang2018explainable}, we design questions from the following seven assessing dimensions: \begin{enumerate} \item \textbf{Explainability}: Given a scale from 1 to 5, does the explanation help you understand why we recommend this movie to you?
 (1 is the least helpful, 5 is the most helpful) \item \textbf{Informativeness}: Given a scale from 1 to 5, does the explanation help you know more about the recommended movie?
 (1 is the least helpful, 5 is the most helpful) \item \textbf{Effectiveness}: Given a scale from 1 to 5, does the explanation help you decide whether you want to watch this recommended movie?
 (1 is the least helpful, 5 is the most helpful) \item \textbf{Persuasiveness}: Given a scale from 1 to 5, does the explanation convince you to watch the recommended movie?
 (1 is the least convincing, 5 is the most convincing) \item \textbf{Transparency}: Given a scale from 1 to 5, does the explanation help you understand how the system works?
 (1 is the least helpful, 5 is the most helpful) \item \textbf{Trustworthiness}: Given a scale from 1 to 5, does the explanation increase your trust in the system?
 (1 is increasing the least, 5 is increasing the most) \item \textbf{Satisfaction}: Given a scale from 1 to 5 does the explanation make you happier about the system?
 (1 is the least satisfactory, 5 is the most satisfactory) \end{enumerate}

-In addition to those rating questions, we also ask users, in some of the questions, to write down the reason why they give such ratings so that we can analyze the reasons in our study.
+In addition to those rating questions, we also ask users, in some of the questions, to write down the reason why they give such ratings so that we can analyze their reasoning in our study.